Lockheed P-80 Shooting Star: Korean War

-Shooting Stars first saw combat service in the Korean War, and were among the first aircraft to be involved in jet-versus-jet combat.

-The Americans used the F-80C variant and RF-80 photo-recon variants in Korea.
+The F-80 first saw combat service in the Korean War, and were among the first aircraft to be involved in jet-versus-jet combat.
+The Americans used the F-80C fighter and RF-80 photo-reconnaissance variants over Korea; at the start of the conflict, the F-80 comprised roughly half of the USAF's fighter strength.
 The F-80 flew both air-to-air and air-to-ground sorties, claiming several aerial victories against North Korean Yak-9s and Il-10s.

 On 1 November 1950, a Russian MiG-15 pilot, Lieutenant Semyon F. Khominich, became the first pilot in history to be credited with a jet-versus-jet aerial kill after he claimed to have shot down an F-80.
 According to the Americans, the F-80 was downed by flak.
 One week later, on 8 November, the first American claim for a jet-versus-jet aerial kill was made when Lieutenant Russell J. Brown, flying an F-80, reported that he downed a MiG-15.
 Soviet records claim that no MiGs were lost that day and that their pilot, Senior Lieutenant Kharitonov, survived by pulling out of a dive at low altitude.